soundsbyjs/rtfw/README.md

 This is a Web Scraper for those too lazy to open their browser and go to the Arch Wiki.

-Pull all the content headers with rtfw -l [-List] [article name]
+Pull a list of the sections in the article with ./rtfw [article name]

-Pull all the content from one of those headers with -v [article name] [header]
+Pull all the content from one of those sections with ./rtfw [article name] [header]

-So far it's really janky, cuz I have no idea what I'm doing.
-I'd never written Python before Nov 30th lol
+# installation

+I personally just made a simple bash script that cd's to where I installed the scraper and runs

+# python3 scraper.py $1 $2 $3

+I figured some Linux head somewhere wouldn't like that so I left it up to the user to figure out